Country Guide - VAT in Bulgaria

 VAT Registration Threshold

-VAT Bulgaria law and official comments from the Ministry of Finance on VAT-related matters provide all the necessary information about the VAT threshold in Bulgaria and its applicable provisions.
+The VAT Bulgaria law, along with official comments from the Ministry of Finance on VAT-related matters, provides all the necessary information about the VAT threshold in Bulgaria and its applicable provisions.Â

 Following the European Union's (EU) rule, Bulgaria implemented an EU-wide VAT registration threshold of EUR 10,000 into its national laws for intra-EU distance sales of goods and B2C supplies of services.
 Regarding the VAT registration threshold for non-EU established suppliers of electronically supplied services, similarly to other EU Member States, there is no VAT registration threshold.